marouanekhabbaz/Flashcards-Project/README.md

 # Project-Flashcards

-Flashcard-o-matic
-A local school has decided to put together a flash card application, Flashcard-o-matic, to help their students study online.
+developed a flash card application,this app is designed to help students study online.

 Teachers will use this application to create decks of flash cards for the subjects that they teach, and students will study the decks.

-The school needs you to build the application that the students and teachers will use.
+Built using JavaScript, React, HTML, and Bootstrap.

+Manage States using React Hooks like useState, useEffect.

+Manage routes and links using React Router Library.

+# Installation Instructions

+to run this app on your machine follow these steps:

+Fork this repository by clicking the Fork button at the top right of the page

+Clone this repository.

+cd into the newly created directory.

+Run npm install.

+Run npm start.